 Greeting Card Shop 4 is a cleanly designed program with small clip art and template libraries.
 Unlike in The Print Shop and Hallmark Card Studio, you can only make invitations, greeting cards and envelope designs in Greeting Card Shop 4.
 It’s compatible with Avery's greeting card printable sheets and lets you share your projects on social media.
+It's very out of date, however, and not part of our list of the best greeting card software (opens in new tab) today.

 This greeting card design program runs on an updated macOS, which we had to download before using the software.
 You can sign up for a 30-day free trial to get an idea of how the program works, though it only has a few of the full version’s templates.
 When we tested the trial version, the program crashed a few times, but we didn't lose any of our projects.